grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-local-monitoring.md

 # Configure monitoring and alerting

 By default this Helm Chart configures meta-monitoring of metrics (service monitoring) and logs (self monitoring).
+This topic will walk you through configuring monitoring using a monitoring solution local to the same cluster where Loki is installed.

 The `ServiceMonitor` resource works with either the Prometheus Operator or the Grafana Agent Operator, and defines how Loki's metrics should be scraped.
-Scraping this Loki cluster using the scrape config defined in the `ServiceMonitor` resource is required for the included dashboards to work.
+Scraping this Loki cluster using the scrape config defined in the `SerivceMonitor` resource is required for the included dashboards to work.
 A `MetricsInstance` can be configured to write the metrics to a remote Prometheus instance such as Grafana Cloud Metrics.

 _Self monitoring_ is enabled by default.
 This will deploy a `GrafanaAgent`, `LogsInstance`, and `PodLogs` resource which will instruct the Grafana Agent Operator (installed seperately) on how to scrape this Loki cluster's logs and send them back to itself.
 Scraping this Loki cluster using the scrape config defined in the `PodLogs` resource is required for the included dashboards to work.